 We must not gloss over the urgent warning from our Lord in Matthew 6:14-15 “For if you forgive other people when they sin against you, your heavenly Father will also forgive you.
 But if you do not forgive others their sins, your Father will not forgive your sins.”

-The teaching of Jesus is a firm reminder that an unforgiving heart contradicts the gospel and disrupts spiritual progress (Philippians 2:12-13).
-The way out of unforgiveness, resentment and anger is to meditate continuously on the greatness of God’s forgiveness of your sins— on the gospel of grace).
+An unforgiving heart contradicts the gospel (see- Matthew 18:21-35) and disrupts spiritual progress (see –Philippians 2:12-13).
+The way out of unforgiveness, resentment and anger is to remind yourself often of the greatness of God’s forgiveness of your sins — on the gospel of grace.